garretlowe/CBP-Config-Tool/README.md

 [Attach]
 LButtFat_skin=Butt
 ```
 Then the second configuration file should have `LButtFat_skin` set to the same value, `Butt`.
-This was done to simplify the creation of the tool and may be changed in the future, but as of know, this is how it works.
+This was done to simplify the creation of the tool and may be changed in the future, but as of now, this is how it works.

 I'll also warn you that the tool will not preserve any comments (lines starting with ";") from the input configuration files.
-This is again to simplify creation but will almost definitely not be changed in the future as preserving comment placement between two files sounds like a headache and you probably don't even want to do that.
+This is, again, to simplify creation but will almost definitely not be changed in the future as preserving comment placement between two files sounds like a headache and you probably don't even want to do that.

 ## Instructions